Everest Base Camp Trek

 There is a narrow trail uphill for a long way towards the base camp.
 You would have to give way to yaks and porters, who will pass you by on regular intervals.
 On the right you will see the famous Khumbu glacier.
 It would be covered with rock and sand, but one couldn’t miss the blue ice peering from beneath at various points.
 It is massive.

 The next day or early morning is the climb to Kalapathar.
 Kalapathar is a mountain just below the south face of Pumori (7,161m/23,494 ft).
 Mt.
 Everest can be viewed clearly on top of Kalapathar.

 After the Kalapthar ascent, its all downhill (in parts uphill ☺) retracing back the same path all the way to Lukla for the flight back to Kathmandu.

-- Day 2 / Day for Local shopping, relaxing, sightseeing.
+- Day 1 / Arrival in Kathmandu.
+Day for Local shopping, relaxing, sightseeing.